ComNets-Bremen/OPS/README.md

   - OMNeT++ Parameter File - Currently available parameter file is `omnetpp-ubm.ini` in the `simulations/` folder
   - Other Files - The 3 additional files required by the models are `locations.txt`, `events.txt`
     and `properties.txt`.
-Make these files using the given samples `locations-sample.txt`, `events-sample.txt` and `properties-sample.txt` in the same folder (i.e. root folder of OPS)
+Make these files using the given samples `locations-sample.txt`, `events-sample.txt` and `properties-sample.txt` in the same folder (i.e. root folder of OPS).
+Check [FORMATS](./FORMATS.md) to know the formats of these files.

 2. Modify the settings to point to the created OMNeT++ parameters in the previous step.